 - Limit access to this Microsoft account to the smallest possible number of users.

 - Set up a corporate email distribution list that includes everyone who needs to access the developer account, and add this email address to your security info.
-This allows all of the employees on the list to receive security codes when needed and to manage your Microsoft account’s security info.
-If setting up a distribution list is not feasible, the owner of the individual email account will need to be available to access and share the security code when prompted (such as when new security info is added to the account or when it must be accessed from a new device).
+This allows all of the employees on the list to receive security codes when needed.
+If setting up a distribution list is not feasible, the owner of the individual email account will need to be available to access and share the security code when prompted (such as when new security info is added to the account, or when it is accessed from a new device).

 - Add a company phone number that does not require an extension and is accessible to key team members.

 - In general, have developers use trusted devices to log in to your company's developer account.
 All key team members should have access to these trusted devices.
 This will reduce the need for security codes to be sent when accessing the account.
 There is a limit to the number of codes that can be generated per account, per week.

 - If you need to allow access to the account from a non-trusted PC, limit that access to a maximum of five developers.
 Ideally, these developers should access the account from machines that share the same geographical and network location.